-The Connection Between Stress And Heartburn
+The Connection Between Stress and Heartburn

 The link between stress and heartburn was first uncovered nearly 20 years ago.
-Researchers found that when people experienced a major life event, they were more likely to report heartburn symptoms for several months afterwards1.
+Researchers found that when people experienced a major life event, they were more likely to report heartburn symptoms for several months afterwards2.

 Everyone feels stressed from time to time — it’s a normal part of life.
 Learning how to better manage life’s stressors can help you achieve better health.

-How To Manage Heartburn And Stress
+How to Manage Stress and Heartburn

 - Meditation: Mindfulness practices, breathing exercises, and guided relaxation activities are proven stress relievers.
 Many meditation-related books, websites, videos, and smartphone apps are available.

 - Getting more physical activity: Moving around more every day is good for your mind.
 This doesn’t have to be an intense gym workout, either — a walk around your neighborhood or a cleaning session can be good exercise!
 Additionally, activities like yoga and tai chi have known stress-busting abilities.

 - Sleeping better: Go to bed a little earlier, get some earplugs or blackout curtains, and avoid screens before bed.